 Goldendoodles that have just matured are usually very active.
 As your Goldendoodle gets older, they will start to slow down and sleep a little more.

 There are diseases that you need to look out for as your Goldendoodle gets older.
-If you notice any of these signs in your Goldendoodle, they need to see a veterinarian.
+If you notice any of these signs in your Goldendoodle, you need to see a veterinarian.

 - Acting Strange

 - Masses or lumps that suddenly developed